 Recommended Books, Videos, and Resources

-Learning about amblyopia, binocular vision, and vision therapy can be incredibly motivating.
+Learning about amblyopia, binocular vision, and vision therapy can be highly motivating.
 Below is a curated collection of books, websites, and other resources that provide valuable information and support.

 Essential Reading